lalelisealstad/mybook-dashboard/README.md

 - distribution of languages, pie chart
 - pie chart categories,
 - top and botton books my rating with other ratings
-- most read authors by count, and most liked authors
+- most read authors by count
+- rating of most read authors
 - this year in books, total books and total pages.
 - tree figures showing category and topics in books
 - scatter pot to visualize if rating and populatity correlate